-- the period of the authorised absence; and (b) - when the offender must return; and (c) - (d) the method of travel to be used by the offender during the absence; and - the manner in which the offender must report his or her whereabouts. - (4) To ascertain whether or not the offender is complying with a condition under this section, the officer supervising the offender may, at any time - enter or telephone a specified place; or - enter or telephone the offender's place of employment or (b) any other place where the offender is authorised or required to attend; or - (c) question any person at any place referred to in paragraph (a) or (b). - A person who hinders a person exercising powers under (5) subsection (4) commits an offence. - (6) A person who fails to answer a question put pursuant to subsection (4)(c), or gives an answer that the person knows is false or misleading in a material particular, commits an offence.
+- s.
+136B - (vii) with the permission of the chief executive officer. - (3) If the offender is authorised under subsection (2) to leave a specified place, the officer supervising the offender may give directions as to - (a) when the offender may leave; and - (b) the period of the authorised absence; and - (c) when the offender must return; and - (d) the method of travel to be used by the offender during the absence; and - (e) the manner in which the offender must report his or her whereabouts. - (4) To ascertain whether or not the offender is complying with a condition under this section, the officer supervising the offender may, at any time - (a) enter or telephone a specified place; or - (b) enter or telephone the offender's place of employment or any other place where the offender is authorised or required to attend; or - (c) question any person at any place referred to in paragraph (a) or (b). - (5) A person who hinders a person exercising powers under subsection (4) commits an offence. - (6) A person who fails to answer a question put pursuant to subsection (4)(c), or gives an answer that the person knows is false or misleading in a material particular, commits an offence.